larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 firmware [OPTIONS]

-  Return information about the radio firmware
+  Return information about the radio firmware.

 Options:
   --help  Show this message and exit.